-The neuro-oncology training program offered at MD Anderson provides a unique experience for trainees.
+The Neuro-Oncology Fellowship Program offered at MD Anderson provides a unique experience for trainees.
 For fellows interested in entering clinical practice, we offer rotations through pain and palliative care.
-This is a niche that is of importance to neurology and oncology groups interested in expanding the repertoire of clinical practice.
+This is a niche that is important to neurology and oncology groups interested in expanding the repertoire of clinical practice.

 The fellows also have a distinctive opportunity to participate in our clinical research activities to gain experience in clinical trial design and execution, drug development, regulatory aspects of trials and development of strategies that hold promise in brain tumor therapy.
 In addition, our fellows learn the intricacies of how a multidisciplinary, expert team works efficiently to translate research into clinical practice to provide optimal care for patients.

-Furthermore, the neuro-oncology fellowship stands out by offering:
+Furthermore, the Neuro-Oncology Fellowship Program stands out by offering: